theshi-1128/llm-defense/README.md

 - `batch_size`: Number of prompts to process per batch, default is `1`.

+- `dataset_dir`: The path of your dataset containing prompts.

+- `output_dir`: The path of your output containing judgement and response.

 ## Quick Start

-Before you start, you should replace the necessary information in `llm/models.py`.
+Before you start, you should replace the 'path' of `full_model_dict` in`llm/models.py`.

 1. Clone this repository: